jerily/twebserver/docs/install.md

 # Installation Guide

-The extension depends on OpenSSL (3.0.2 or later) and TCL (8.6.13).
+The extension depends on OpenSSL (3.0.2 or later) and TCL (8.6.13 or later).

 ### Install Dependencies